patternfly/training-scenarios/react-components/toolbar-filter/step6.md

-Managing the relationship of a toolbar with its filters to a table or other component is the responsibility of the consumer.
+Managing the relationship of a toolbar and its filters has to a table or other component is the responsibility of the consumer.

 1) <strong>Add the `DemoTable` component below the `DataToolbar`.</strong>